Idea-Maker-Agency/wplite/docs/components/image/README.md

 # Image

-A reusable HTML image component to standardize image rendering, improve maintainability, and ensure consistent styling and functionality across the project.
+A reusable HTML image component to standardize rendering, improve maintainability, and ensure consistent styling and functionality across the project.

 ## Usage